 This was the first time that I was living in a hostel.
 And it was a completely different experience.
 This hostel has a funky name – Pop In Hostel.
 And it is not like any of the hostels that you see in any scary movie!
 This is clean, hygienic and emits exceptionally positive vibes.

 As I said, this side of Krabi came with extremely different kind of experiences.
-Evening at the Pop In hostel was great – meeting other hostelers over barbecue themed dinner.
-But I have to admit, people from European countries are very scared of Indian people – in general.
+Evening at the Pop In hostel was great – meeting other hostelers over barbecue-themed dinner.
+But I have to admit, people from European countries are terrified of Indian people – in general.
 We are infamous.
 Certainly!

 We went to explore the streets later in the evening.
 All the places in Thailand have these li’l cafes, just at the corner of the streets and finding them is just overwhelming!

 We bumped into this very amazingly cute cafe called Fin.
 It had the perfect vibe for a holiday evening.
 Semi-open, at one corner of the street, and dimly lit with live music.
 I couldn’t have asked for anything more!

 It is always a good idea to try these cafes because they will offer the best of the local food.
 I had this opportunity to have freshly caught and grilled red snapper with lemongrass.
 It is traditionally savored with rice noodles and iceberg lettuce.
 And that is exactly what I did!